VACANT

 (e.g. engineering, mathematics, etc) or a good first degree and a Masters degree

-have practical experience of ship evacuation issues, with experience of using
+must have practical experience of ship evacuation issues, with experience of

-RFID equipment and excellent written and oral skills.
-Evidence of previous
+using RFID equipment and excellent written and oral skills.
+Evidence of

-fire safety engineering and/or experience of using the EXODUS software would be
+evacuation and fire safety engineering and/or experience of using the EXODUS

 THE POSITION: